automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Protoceratops.md

 # Protoceratops
-## Description: A famous dinosaur with a very funky frill.
+## A famous dinosaur with a very funky frill.